itsmeow/Spicetify-Canvas/README.md

 - The entire `swiftshader` folder
 - The entire `locales` folder

-Next, from the `Release_GN_x86` folder, copy all of the files and folders with names matching the above into your Spotify folder.
+Next, from the `Release_GN_x86` folder (or `binary_distrib`), copy all of the files and folders with names matching the above into your Spotify folder.

 The `locales` and `swiftshader` folders you copy will contain a bunch of `.info`, `.pdb`, and `.lib` files.
 You can delete any files that are not `.pak` or `.dll`.

-Note that Spotify includes a set of `.mo` files in the locales folder.
+Note that Spotify includes a set of `.mo` files in its locales folder.
 Do not delete them.

 You should also copy the same set of files you copied into Spotify into another, safe folder, in case Spotify updates or is uninstalled.
 You DO NOT want to lose them and rebuild Chromium.
 I also copied my entire `Release_GN_x86` folder just to be sure, but it may be large.